Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Upload folders are now created on demand if they do not exist yet (required if a module is used without having installed it, like for example when using Multisites site templates).
 * Added an option for bypassing entity validation (required for example when archiving objects automatically).
-* The generator creates also a plugin for the Newsletter module (beside the Mailz plugin which has been supported before already).
+* The generator creates also a plug-in for the Newsletter module (beside the Mailz plug-in which has been supported before already).
 * Lists with related objects in quick navigation forms are sorted now by default.
 * Added support for new event handlers in 1.4.0 to recognise a module being activated or deactivated.
 * In 1.4.0 event handlers are not managed in the database anymore, but by means of dependency injection.